 Let the table dry for a few days before placing anything on it.
-That includes flipping it over to put legs on it.
+That includes flipping it over to put hairpin legs on it.
 We bought hairpin legs that screwed right into the bottom.
 Any drips can be sanded off or scraped off using a paint scraper.

-It’s in my sunroom right now, which looks pretty cool with my vintage style Christmas decor.
+My DIY coffee table is in my sunroom right now, which looks pretty cool with my vintage style Christmas decor.
 Looks like I need to find a new-to-me vintage sofa now. 😉

 As you can tell, the surface is incredibly glossy.
 Which makes taking photos difficult (especially in a window filled room), but it looks so amazing in person.
 Ribbon candy, anyone?

 The glitter and resin mixture looks so cool over the gold stencils.

 I could play with resin and glitter all day.

 What do you think of my DIY coffee table?

 Pin for Later!

 Emy is a vintage obsessed mama of 2 DIYer who loves sharing affordable solutions for common home problems.
 You don’t need a giant budget to create a lovely home.
 Read more…